Elizabeth II, Prince Philip mark 70th wedding anniversary

 Their marriage endured, as Philip accepted living in his wife's shadow, and the Queen seemingly forgiving his periodic gaffes.

-They had 4 children – Charles, Anne, Andrew and Edward – though their marriages have been less successful, with all except Edward having divorced.
+They had four children – Charles, Anne, Andrew and Edward – whose marriages have been less successful, with all except Edward having divorced.

-The couple also boast 8 grandchildren and 5 great-grandchildren, with a sixth great-grandchild expected in April, when Prince William and wife Kate Middleton's third child is due.
+The couple also boast eight grandchildren and five great-grandchildren, with a sixth great-grandchild expected in April, when Prince William and wife Kate Middleton's third child is due.

 The 96-year-old Duke of Edinburgh retired from the public eye this summer, enjoying his newfound free time reading and painting.